Taking on responsibility

 Achieving more together: Thematic partnership of the CDR Initiative

 CDR thrives on exchange and diversity.
 With our thematic partnership, we bring together organisations that deal with specific aspects of digital responsibility and want to develop more impact together.
-The thematic partnership expands our network, broadens our expertise and strengthens our shared understanding of values in the digital transformation.

 Thematic partners contribute their professional perspectives to the CDR Initiative, share their experience and can get involved in projects.